 Working-age adults can attend our Adjustment to Blindness Training program, and it may be covered by Minnesota State Services for the Blind.

 Social and emotional support, including support groups, volunteer services, and some social activities, are provided at no cost.
-Other recreational and social events may have a small participation fee to help subsidize their cost.
+Some recreational and social events may have a small participation fee to help subsidize their cost.

 DeafBlind Services Minnesota provides services at no cost, thanks to grants through the Department of Human Services.